neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 - Exercises meaningful judgement
 - Understands how to build and maintain trust

-#### Integrity Questions
+#### Example Questions

 1. What has you on the job market at this time?
 2. What are you looking for in your new role/opportunity?
 3. Tell me about a time you developed a feature for a user and, once delivered, it wasn&#39;t what they wanted.
 Where was the disconnect, and what did you learn from this experience?
 4. Can you give me an example of how you&#39;ve contributed to the culture of previous teams, companies or groups?
 5. What do you look for in an employer?
-  1. The best answer to this question would highlight the overlap between the candidate&#39;s passion and Neudesic&#39;s objectives.
+   - The best answer to this question would highlight the overlap between the candidate&#39;s passion and Neudesic&#39;s objectives.
 Look for signs of self-awareness, thoughtful career goals and an appreciation for the needs of the company.

 >**What to look for in an answer:**
 >